I'd read somewhere that sometimes, it’s a good idea to work on two different projects at the same time...

 Months later, something else clicked: what if this budding story idea was in fact the past - and reason - for the other story I had been working on?

 The notion got me excited!
 I could have two storylines, one taking place in the past of the other.
 Let’s say, a few centuries earlier.
-The past (So They Left) could inform the present (Tides of Cath) in many exciting ways.
+The past ("Thus They Left") could inform the present (Tides of Cath) in many exciting ways.
 Or I could just go for a series of novels.

 That too, my dear friends, is a story for another day.

-Note: please keep in mind that what you're about to read, So They Left, came well before all my subsequent work on my current project, Seven Drifts.
+Note: please keep in mind that what you're about to read, "Thus They Left", came well before all my subsequent work on my current project, Seven Drifts.
 The story project has evolved a lot since then.
 A lot!
 It keeps doing so, and it has yet a lot of evolving headed its way before it approaches the time where it will be ready for release.
 Don’t take any of what you read for granted!
-(For instance, the main character from Seven Drifts, the protagonist, isn't even mentioned in So They Left.
+(For instance, the main character from Seven Drifts, the protagonist, isn't even mentioned in "Thus They Left".
 She sprung to existence much later in the creative process.)

 So, here it comes…